-- An ability to collaborate with the client and members of the inter-professional health care team to promote continuity of client care and shared decision-making. - 2.
-An ability to use information and client care technology to support the delivery of safe, quality client care. - An ability to participate in quality improvement activities assessing their effect on client outcomes. - 4.
-An ability to provide an environment that is safe and reduces risk of harm for clients, self, and others. - An ability to provide nursing care that is relationshipcentered, caring, culturally sensitive and based on the physiological, psychosocial and spiritual needs of clients with commonly occurring health alterations that have predictable outcomes. - An ability to use current evidence and best practice as a basis for nursing care and decision-making. - Accountability for client care that incorporates legal and ethical principles, regulatory guidelines, and standards of nursing practice.
+- Relationship-centered care: provide nursing care that is relationship-centered, caring, culturally sensitive and based on the physiological, psychosocial, and spiritual needs of clients with commonly occurring health alterations that have predictable outcomes. - Teamwork and Collaboration: collaborate with the client and members of the interprofessional health care team to promote continuity of client care and shared decisionmaking. - 3.
+Evidence based practice: use current evidence as a basis for nursing practice. - 4.
+Informatics: use information and client care technology to support the delivery of safe, quality client care. - 5.
+Quality Improvement: participate in quality improvement activities assessing their effect on client outcomes. - 6.
+Safety: provide an environment that is safe and reduces risk of harm for clients, self, and others. - Professionalism: demonstrate accountability for client care that incorporates legal and ethical principles,

+- regulatory guidelines, and standards of nursing practice. - 8.
+Leadership: use leadership skills that support the provision and coordination of client care.